 - hidden tickets for issuing VIP or special tickets

-- different capacities or
+- define different capacities on a ticket or

-- early bird rates or
+- set early bird rates or

-- attendee data specific to that ticket
+- link attendee data specific to that ticket

-- different images added to the ticket
+- add different images added to the ticket

-- and benefit from a pricing group template
+- import from a pricing group template

 This article will also cover off: